vesselapi/integrations/src/platforms/pagerduty/README.md

 # Pagerduty

 ## Description
-PagerDuty is a software company that provides a real-time incident management platform for businesses.
-Its platform helps businesses to identify issues and opportunities in real time and bring together the right people to fix problems faster and prevent them in the future.
+PagerDuty is a digital operations management platform that empowers businesses to take real-time action on critical opportunities and incidents.
+It integrates machine data and human intelligence to improve visibility and agility across organizations, thereby increasing efficiency and reducing costs.

 ## Resources
 * [Docs](https://developer.pagerduty.com/api-reference)